google-research/swirl-dynamics/swirl_dynamics/projects/genfocal/README.md

 research paper [GenFocal](https://arxiv.org/abs/2412.08079).

-Code for the debiasing stage can be found in the `debiasing/` sub-folder and code for the super-resolution stage can be found in the `super_resolution` sub-folder.
+Code for the debiasing stage can be found in the `debiasing/` sub-folder and code for the super-resolution stage can be found in the `super_resolution/` sub-folder.

 ## Installation